HMAS Adelaide (L01): Construction

 Construction of Adelaide began at Navantia's shipyard in Ferrol, northern Spain, during February 2010, when the first steel was cut.
 Hull modules were fabricated at Ferrol and Fene, with the first hull blocks laid down on 18 February 2011.
 Adelaide's hull was launched on 4 July 2012.
-Initially, the ship was due to reach Australia in early 2013 to begin final fitout and superstructure installation at BAE Systems Australia facilities in Victoria, but instead, the hull was loaded onto Blue Marlin on 10 December 2013 in Vigo Bay.
-Blue Marlin and Adelaide arrived at Williamstown on 7 February 2014.
+Initially, the ship was due to reach Australia in early 2013 to begin final fitout and superstructure installation at BAE Systems Australia facilities at Williamstown Dockyard, but instead, the hull was loaded onto Blue Marlin on 10 December 2013 in Vigo Bay.
+Blue Marlin and Adelaide arrived at Williamstown Dockyard on 7 February 2014.
 On 17 June 2015, Adelaide departed from Williamstown to commence sea trials, which included sailing to Sydney for docking at Garden Island, before returning to Williamstown on 11 July.
 A second set of trials ran from 19 to 28 August, and the ship was delivered to Fleet Base East two days later.

-Entry into RAN service was originally planned for mid-2015, but as of July 2011, this had been pushed back to sometime in 2016.
+Entry into Royal Australian Navy (RAN) service was originally planned for mid-2015, but was pushed back to sometime in 2016.
 Fitting out of the ship progressed at a faster rate than expected, which brought the predicted commissioning date back to September 2015, although this did not eventuate.
-The ship was formally handed over to the ADF on 22 October, and was commissioned into the RAN on 4 December.
-Although identified as "LHD02" during construction, Adelaide received the pennant number "L01" on commissioning; the number corresponding to that used by the frigate of the same name.
+The ship was handed over on 22 October, and was commissioned into the RAN on 4 December.
+Although identified as LHD02 during construction, Adelaide received the pennant number L01 on commissioning; the number corresponding to that used by the frigate of the same name.

 Operational history

 In early 2016, Adelaide undertook post-commissioning trials and other activities as the ship was worked up to full operational status.

 In September 2016, Adelaide took part in Exercise Kakadu 2016, based at Darwin, Northern Territory.

-On 12 December 2016, Adelaide intercepted the 50m former Japanese whaling vessel Kaiyo Maru No. 8 in international waters in the Southern Ocean south east of Tasmania.
+On 12 December 2016, Adelaide intercepted the 50m former Japanese whaling vessel Kaiyo Maru No. 8 in international waters in the Southern Ocean, south-east of Tasmania.
 The vessel had attracted the attention of Maritime Border Command after loitering and circling more than 200 nautical miles off the southern coast of Australia.
-Tactical Assault Group personnel boarded the vessel and located suspected illicit drugs after which the vessel was escorted to Hobart with approximately 186 kilograms of cocaine located on board.
+Tactical Assault Group personnel boarded the vessel and located suspected illicit drugs, after which the vessel was escorted to Hobart with approximately 186 kilograms of cocaine located on board.
 The vessel was loitering after a botched rendezvous 300 nautical miles off the coast of Port Fairy in Victoria.

 In September 2017, Adelaide sailed as part of the largest Australian task group to deploy since the early 1980s on Exercise Indo-Pacific Endeavour 2017.
 This was planned as a series of exercises with nations around the Pacific Rim testing communications, disaster relief plans and regional security.
 Adelaide was accompanied by fleet oiler HMAS Sirius and a varying number of escorts, with a total of four frigates (Melbourne, Darwin, Toowoomba and Parramatta) sailing from Sydney on 4 September 2017.
 The last time such a large deployment of Australian warships went to sea was September 1980, led by the aircraft carrier HMAS Melbourne.